nathanypark1/ghana/farewell_abonse.md

 ![farewell abonse grandma abina](/images/farewell_abonse/grandma_abina.png)

 *Grandma Abina lived in the house next door.
 She housed current Peace Corps Volunteers when they came to visit Abonse and help with the training.
-She would always greet me in the mornings.*
+She would always greet me in the mornings and evening.*

 ![farewell abonse grandma quabia](/images/farewell_abonse/grandma_quabia.png)

 *Grandma Quabia lived right near the roadside about 100m away.
-She was very friendly ever since we first arrived in Abonse and she helped me learn a few greetings in the local dialect. *
+She was very friendly ever since we first arrived in Abonse and she helped me learn a few greetings in the local dialect.*

 ![farewell abonse doreen family](/images/farewell_abonse/doreen_family.png)

 *Doreen (directly to the right of me) and her family.
-Doreen was the one of the very first people I met when I arrived.
-She was in the same grade was my homestay brother, so they would study together.
+Doreen was one of the very first people I met when I arrived.
+She was in the same grade as my homestay brother, so they would study together.
 Auntie Doris ran the store closest to my house.
 I would see her every day when I passed by.*

 ![farewell abonse angelina](/images/farewell_abonse/angelina.png)